 But some of the most exciting modern poetry defies all those stereotypes, and you need look no further than the slam poetry and spoken word communities to see how poetry can be infused with rage, passion, and humor.

-Today’s poetry prompts encourage you to write a poem ranting and raving about something that really chaps your hide.
+Today’s poetry prompts encourage you to write a poem that unleashes your passion.

 You can use these poetry prompts to write any kind of poem you want.
-But for some reason, poems that rant and rave work exceptionally well in performance.
-These pieces have luster on the page, but they explode when the poet reads them aloud, so I recommend working on a poem that is meant to be performed.
-There is a list of links to some excellent recordings of rant poems at the end of this post.
+But for some reason, poems that rant and rave work exceptionally well in performance poetry.
+These pieces have luster on the page, but they explode when read aloud, so I recommend working on a poem that is meant to be performed.

 How to use these poetry prompts: